andresosuna/cyclistic-case-study/README.md

 # cyclistic-case-study

-This is a case study for the Google's Data Analytics Certificate capestone project.
+This is a case study for the Google Data Analytics Certificate capestone project.

 ## Scenario